An Unexpected Attraction To Explore In Rapid City

-Rapid City is known for many things such as the City of Presidents, a series of president statues dispersed across the corners of the downtown district, or being the gateway to Mount Rushmore thanks to its convenient location only 30 minutes away from the memorial.
+Rapid City is known for many iconic things such as the City of Presidents, a series of life-sized president statues found throughout its downtown district, or being the gateway to Mount Rushmore thanks to its convenient location only 30 minutes away from the memorial.
 But not everything about Rapid is well known.
 In fact, the city is full of hidden gems and unique finds if you just dig a little deeper.
 One of the most unexpected places in Rapid City is the Chapel in the Hills.
 And even more surprising - it’s free.

-Surrounded by ponderosa pines on the western side of town stands an exact replica of the Borgund Stavkirke of Laerdal, Norway.
+Surrounded by ponderosa pines on the west side of town stands an exact replica of the Borgund Stavkirke of Laerdal, Norway.
 I consider it unexpected for two reasons.
-The first, and most obvious, is that you wouldn’t think to find this random piece of Norwegian architecture in South Dakota.
+The first, and most obvious, is that you wouldn’t expect to find a piece of Norwegian architecture in South Dakota.
 The second would the unexpected location of this peaceful little treasure.

-Now let’s address how this enchanting structure came to be in Rapid City, South Dakota.
-It all started in 1960 when a Lutheran radio station decided to expand to give listeners a location to visit.
+So, how exactly did this enchanting structure end up in Rapid City, South Dakota?
+It all started in 1960 when a Lutheran radio station decided to expand and give their listeners a location to visit.
 It was clear that the Black Hills would be a perfect location due to the number of visitors that travel to the area.
-With location decided, they then needed to figure out the chapel building itself.
-In the Dakotas and surrounding states there’s a high population of Norwegian Lutherans, so it made sense that the chapel be built in the style of an original stave church.
-The chapel was built as an exact replica of the famous Borgund stavkirke, of Laerdak, Norway thanks to blue prints received from the Norwegian Department of Antiquities.
+With location decided, they needed to figure out the building itself.
+In the Dakotas and surrounding states there’s a high population of Norwegian Lutherans, so it made sense for the chapel be built in the style of an original stave church.
+The chapel was built as an exact replica of the famous Borgund stavkirke, of Laerdal, Norway thanks to blueprints received from the Norwegian Department of Antiquities.
 You can read a more complete history of the making of Chapel in the Hills and the people behind it on their website!